On the Size Control of the Hybrid Test for Predictive Ability: Appendix B: Auxiliary lemma and proofs

-In this section, we prove Lemma 1 in the article by modifying the proof of Theorem 1 and Lemma 2 in \cite{andrews2010inference}.
-Their results do not directly apply to our setting.
-Specifically, our test statistics violate Assumption 1(a) and Assumption 3 in \cite{andrews2010inference}.
-Assumption 1(a) requires that the test statistics must be monotone in $\hat{d}_n$, but our statistic $\tilde{T}^s_n$ is not monotone in $\hat{d}_n$ as the function $f(x) = \min(\max(x \vee 0), \max(-x \vee 0))$ is weakly increasing in x if $x \leq 0$ and weakly decreasing if $x\geq 0$.
-Assumption 3 requires $f(x)$ to be strictly positive if and only if $x_m>0$ for some $m \in \mathbf{M}$.
-It's easy to check that $f(x)=0$ if $M=2$, $x_1>0$ and $x_2>0.$
+In this section, we prove Proposition \ref{prop:modifiedtest} by modifying the proof of Lemma 2 in \cite{andrews2010inference}.
+As addressed in the main text, their results do not apply directly to our setup.
+The two-sided test statistic $\tilde{T}^s_n$ violates Assumption 1(a) and Assumption 3 in \cite{andrews2010inference}.
+Their Assumption 1(a) requires that the test statistics must be monotone in $\hat{d}_n$, but our statistic $\tilde{T}^s_n$ is not monotone in $\hat{d}_n$ as the function $S^s(\cdot)$ in \eqref{eq:modi_stat} is weakly increasing in $x$ if $x \leq 0$ and weakly decreasing if $x\geq 0$.
+Their Assumption 3 requires $S^s(x)$ to be strictly positive if and only if $x_m>0$ for some $m \in \mathbf{M}$.
+It's easy to show that $S^s(x)=0$ if $M=2$, $x_1>0$ and $x_2>0.$

-To get around the problem, we use a special feature of the SPA testing problem that $\hat{d}_n$ converges in probability to a non-stochastic $d$. \cite{andrews2010inference} posits more general setting than us in that they assume $\sqrt{n} (\hat{d}_n - E_{P_n} [\hat{d}_n])$ is asymptotically normal. \cite{song2012testing} indirectly imposes an constraint on the behaviour on $E_{P_n} [\hat{d}_n]$ by Assumption 1.
-While the monotonicity assumption is used to control the asymptotic behaviour of $E_{P_n} [\hat{d}_n])$ the assumption is not necessary in our setting.
-Besides, Assumption 3 in \cite{andrews2010inference} is not crucial and can be easily modified.
-As a result, our proof can be interpreted as a simplified version of Theorem 1 and Lemma 2 in \cite{andrews2010inference}.